Search

 European stocks hit a record as the STOXX 600 rose on bank gains after HSBC lifted a key target.
 AI fears eased after Anthropic’s plug-ins and partnerships.
 Nordex surged; Diageo slid on a dividend cut.

-Feb 25 (Reuters) - European shares rose to a high on Wednesday, underpinned by a rebound in financials after British bank HSBC raised a key lending target, while concerns that newer AI models might imminently disrupt traditional businesses appeared to ease.
+Feb 25 (Reuters) - European shares closed at a record high on Wednesday, underpinned by a rebound in financials after HSBC raised a key lending target, while concerns that newer AI models might imminently disrupt traditional businesses appeared to ease.

-Banking stocks gained more than 1.7% each as broader global sentiment improved after U.S.-based AI startup Anthropic partnered with several companies and launched new AI plug-ins, signalling that traditional businesses are adapting to AI advances rather than facing immediate disruption.
+Global sentiment also improved after U.S.-based AI startup Anthropic partnered with several companies and launched new AI plug-ins on Tuesday, signalling that traditional businesses are adapting to AI advances rather than facing immediate disruption.

 "Volatility is likely to persist in the near term as markets debate and ultimately seek to price the terminal values of companies that could be disrupted by AI, all while assessing the implications of Trump's shifting tariff targets," a group of strategists led by Mark Haefele at UBS said.

-Onshore wind turbine manufacturer Nordex jumped 15% after reporting better-than-expected core profit for 2025.
+Onshore wind turbine manufacturer Nordex jumped 17.4% to top the STOXX 600 after reporting better-than-expected core profit for 2025.

 Investors also monitored developments on the trade front with the possibility of new U.S. tariffs rising up to 15%.
-AI-chip giant Nvidia's results out of the U.S. later on Wednesday will be the next test for markets.
+AI-chip giant Nvidia's results later on Wednesday will be the next test for markets.

-(Reporting by Avinash P and Johann M Cherian in Bengaluru; Editing by Sherry Jacob-Phillips and Shailesh Kuber)
+(Reporting by Avinash P, Johann M Cherian and Purvi Agarwal in Bengaluru; Editing by Sherry Jacob-Phillips and Shailesh Kuber)

 Key Takeaways